tylim88/Kotori/README.md

 ## Tips

 - If you plan to add new languages frequently, consider colocating all your dicts in a single file or multiple files in one folder.
 It is easier to copy the entire files and hand it to an AI to translate.
 - If your supported languages are fixed, consider splitting dicts by page or component.
-Translations stay close to the code that uses them and are easier to maintain.
+This keeps translations close to the code that uses them and makes them easier to maintain.
+- For large or rarely used components, you can also reduce your bundle size by dynamically importing them only when they are needed on the page.

 ## Roadmap